priyansh472/Char-Room-Server/README.md

 - I have also understood how threads work as well as the concept of multi-threading and mutex locks which have been implemented through POSIX threads in the chat server.

 ## Additional Tasks

+- I have used Threads for sending and recieving messages.

-- From the basic socket programming model using multi-threading, the implementation of a real time chat server has been done.
+- From the basics of socket programming model using multi-threading, the implementation of a real time chat server has been done.

-- Threads have been used for sending and recieving messages

 - Mutex/locks have been used while adding and removing any client from the list of active users.

+- Use of a keyword ("exit") to remove a client from the server.

 - The joining and leaving of clients is color coded.

-- Use of a keyword ("exit") to remove a client from the server.

 ## References